DataDog/hiring-engineers/answers.md

 * And one that silences it all day on Sat-Sun.
 * Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification

    Muting the monitors overnight or on the weekend can be accomplished via the manage downtime section of the app.
-You can find this section by hovering over `Monitors` and selecting `Manage Downtown`.
+You can find this section by hovering over `Monitors` and selecting `Manage Downtime`.
 Once you fill in the required information, you will receive a confirmation email as well as an email at the start and end of the time you indicated

    ![Silencing from 7pm - 9](/img/email_config_7-9.png)
    ![Silencing over the weekend](/img/email_config_weekend.png)